 - Forget the Urgent!: Rather Focus On The Important by Matias Birrell and Javier Arevalo – *****

-- TBA – a book about clearer thinking and better decision making.
+- A book about clearer thinking and better decision making.
 My provisional choice is Thinking Smarter by Michael Kallett.

 Why I’ve Chosen Each Of These Great Business Books

 This classic small business book revealed how many businesses are born, an employee realises that he’s better at the trade than his boss so he decides to start a rival business which he assumes will be an even bigger success.
 This is the Entrepreneurial Myth of the title as the book explains the three roles needed – the technician to do the work, the manager to organise the work (people and systems) and the entrepreneur to build the business.

 It also explains that the business owner has a unique opportunity to build a business to support him in his life’s objectives and introduces the idea of a franchise prototype.

 The writing style is poor and the sensitive may prefer to head for the Summary:The E Myth Revisited (link to Amazon.co.uk) rather than the book itself.
 Subsequent books by the author are even more indulgent.